Tissue shape from cell-scale active tensions: Network topology, T1 transitions, and tension anisotropy

 T1 transitions can also be triggered in the absence of isogonal deformation by changes in the tensions $\uptau_{ij}$, for instance, due to biological dynamics.
 These can drive one of the cell interfaces to length zero in the stress-free Voronoi reference configuration; see Fig.~\ref{fig:T1-threshold_q-sweep}(b).
 There are, hence, two ``classes'' of T1 transitions: isogonal ``passive'' T1s, driven by external forces, and ``active'' T1s driven by local tension dynamics~\cite{Brauns.etal2024}.

 The threshold for active T1s depends sensitively on $\psi$ \cite{Brauns.etal2024,Claussen.etal2024}.
 This is because for a triangle with given anisotropy $|\muT|$, the Voronoi edge length sensitively depends on whether the triangle is obtuse ($\psi \approx 0$) or acute ($\psi \approx \pi/6$).
-This effect is not limited to a regular lattice.
+This effect is not limited to a periodic lattice.
 Significant bias in the distribution of $\psi$ is also possible in an amorphous tissue without hexatic order.
 This is because the hexatic phase in physical space is given by $\psi + \phiT$, so sufficient disorder in the nematic phase $\phiT$ (with a standard deviation around $\pi/6$) is sufficient to destroy hexatic order even if the $\psi$-distribution is sharply peaked.
-Capturing this subtle interplay between nematic and hexatic order that is captured by the LTC parameters and their role for T1 transitions (both active and passive) poses an interesting challenge for building continuum theories.
+Capturing this subtle interplay between nematic and hexatic order and their roles for T1 transitions (both active and passive) poses an interesting challenge for building continuum theories.
 It has important applications in understanding the emergence of hexatic order in tissues such as the \textit{Drosophila} pupal wing~\cite{Classen.etal2005} and eye epithelia~\cite{Couturier.etal2025}.

 A significant simplification of the T1 threshold can be obtained when $\psi$ is uniformly distributed.
 One can then define a ``marginal'' T1 manifold

 which tracks when a T1 will first happen for any value of $\psi$.
 A family of T1 thresholds in the polar $(|\muI|, \phi_\mathrm{TI})$ plane is shown in Fig.~\ref{fig:T1-thresh}(d).
 For $|\muT| = 0$, this marginalized T1 threshold is simply given by $|\muI| = 1/2$.
 The same is true when exchanging I and T. In fact, the entire marginal T1 manifold is symmetric under this exchange; see Fig.~\ref{fig:T1-thresh_psi-marginalized}a.
 In other words, macroscopic stress anisotropy and microscopic tension anisotropy play identical roles in the $\psi$-marginalized setting.
 In fact, one can define a ``composite'' Beltrami coefficient,